VELD-Dev/AlterraWeaponry/README.md

 # Disclaimer, credits & additional information
 ### Disclaimer
 First !
-Everywhere I put "®", "™" and other deposed symbols **DOES NOT MEAN** that I possess these, it's **EXCLUSIVELY** for the style
+Everywhere I put "Â®", "â„¢" and other deposed symbols **DOES NOT MEAN** that I possess these, it's **EXCLUSIVELY** for the style

 ### Credits
 I really thank **[Nagorrogan](https://github.com/Nagorogan "Nagorrogan's GitHub account")** for her precious help with the Subnautica programming.